 - Code of Practice - Land Registry's practice for making change to the Network Access Agreement and Technical Manual.

-- Technical Manual Part 1 - part of the Network Access Agreement.
-Part 1 is about the technical requirements and obligations.
+- Technical Manual - part of the Network Access Agreement.
+It is about the technical requirements and obligations.

 - Deputy responsible person details - form AFS5a - to be used by a responsible person to request deputy responsible person accounts.

 - Additional administrator details - form AFS4a - to be used by a responsible person or deputy responsible person to request additional administrator accounts.